Causes and treatment of hooded eyes

 - Trauma: Trauma to the eye or head can cause damage to the muscles or nerves that control eyelid movement, leading to ptosis.

-- Eyelid surgery: Previous eyelid surgery, such as blepharoplasty, can cause sagging of the eyelids.
+- Eyelid surgery: Previous eyelid surgery, such as blepharoplasty, can cause eyelids sagging.

 - Lifestyle factors: Certain lifestyle factors, such as smoking or excessive sun exposure, can contribute to sagging eyelids.

-- Eyestrain: Chronic eyestrain, caused by spending long periods of time looking at a computer or other digital device, can cause fatigue and weaken the muscles that control eyelid movement, leading to ptosis.
+- Eyestrain: Chronic eyestrain, caused by spending long periods looking at a computer or other digital device, can cause fatigue and weaken the muscles that control eyelid movement, leading to ptosis.

 How do you get rid of hooded eyes?